Color depth: Comparison

-RGB cube : 3,6,9,15 and 18 bit:

-Grayscale : 2, 3, 4, 5,6 and 8 bit

 Indexed color

 With the relatively low color depth, the stored value is typically a number representing the index into a color map or palette (a form of vector quantization).
 The colors available in the palette itself may be fixed by the hardware or modifiable by software.
 Modifiable palettes are sometimes referred to as pseudocolor palettes.

 Old graphics chips, particularly those used in home computers and video game consoles, often have the ability to use a different palette per sprites and tiles in order to increase the maximum number of simultaneously displayed colors, while minimizing use of then-expensive memory (and bandwidth).
 For example, in the ZX Spectrum the picture is stored in a two-color format, but these two colors can be separately defined for each rectangular block of 8×8 pixels.

 The palette itself has a color depth (number of bits per entry).
 While the best VGA systems only offered an 18-bit (262,144 color) palette from which colors could be chosen, all color Macintosh video hardware offered a 24-bit (16 million color) palette.
-24-bit palettes are pretty much universal on any recent hardware or file format using them.
+24-bit palettes are nearly universal on any recent hardware or file format using them.

 If instead the color can be directly figured out from the pixel values, it is "direct color".
 Palettes were rarely used for depths greater than 12 bits per pixel, as the memory consumed by the palette would exceed the necessary memory for direct color on every pixel.

 List of common depths

 1-bit color

-2 colors, often black and white (or whatever color the CRT phosphor was) direct color.
+2 colors, often black and white direct color.
 Sometimes 1 meant black and 0 meant white, the inverse of modern standards.
-Most of the first graphics displays were of this type, the X window system was developed for such displays, and this was assumed for a 3M computer.
-In the late 80's there were professional displays with resolutions up to 300dpi (the same as a contemporary laser printer) but color proved more popular.
+Most of the first graphics displays were of this type, the X Window System was developed for such displays, and this was assumed for a 3M computer.
+In the late 1980s there were professional displays with resolutions up to 300 dpi (the same as a contemporary laser printer) but color proved more popular.

 2-bit color

 4 colors, usually from a selection of fixed palettes.
-The CGA, gray-scale early NeXTstation, color Macintoshes, Atari ST medium resolution.
+Gray-scale early NeXTstation, color Macintoshes, Atari ST medium resolution.